banzi101/stocks/README.md

 If you are unsure about requirements:

 - Make your own reasonable assumptions and proceed.
-Don't forget to discuss them in your README.
+Don't forget to discuss them in your `INFO.md` file.
 - You don’t need to ask / wait for our approval.

 ### Dashboard (`/`)